unremarkable-technology/wa2-vscode-extension/README.md

 ## 🚧 Current Status

-The extension successfully starts a custom LSP server and returns basic test diagnostics.
-Structural parsing and fast-path validation are being added.
+The extension launches a custom Rust LSP (`wa2lsp`) and returns real-time diagnostics.
+Initial structural checks — including YAML/JSON parsing and basic CloudFormation shape validation — are implemented.

-This repository is being built over 45 days starting December 1, 2025.
+This repository is being built over **45 days**, starting December 1, 2025.
-I was going to do 30 days, but I'm sure crimbo etc will get in the way ;-)
+(Originally 30 days… but let’s be honest, December is December! 😊)

 ## Supported file types